Cross Trainer Vs Treadmills

 So whilst the question of which machine burns more fat is still up in the air, it is important to note that regardless of which is better for burning fat, either of these cardio machines is necessary for anyone looking to burn fat and keep it off in the long term.

 The treadmill has a much higher impact on joints in comparison to the cross-trainer.
 The consistent pounding that occurs on the treadmill can cause wear and tear on hip, knee and ankle joints of the user.
 On the other hand, the cross trainer has little to no impact on joints and therefore provides the better option for those who struggle with joint problems.
 As a result, if you are someone who needs to be cautious when it comes to injures then the cross trainer is definitely the machine for you.
 Whereas if you are someone who does not have to consider injuries and impact then you may want to review some of the other factors before deciding on a machine.
+Bear in mind also that the cushioning effect on a treadmill is to some extent protective, and is definately less wearing than running on the road or paths.
+In addition to this you must also remember that gait biomechanics will have an effect on wear when running -on the treadmill or on the road.

 In terms of variation, both these pieces of equipment have variation available to the user.
 Depending on the quality of your machine, many have programs to allow the participant to change up their workout and add intensity, these are pre-programs and encourage the user to push themselves during their workout and improve their cardiovascular endurance.